merll/docker-fabric/docs/installation.rst

 Environment
 ^^^^^^^^^^^
-In order to customize the general behavior of the client, the following variables can be set in `Fabric's env`_:
+In order to customize the general behavior of the client, the following variables can be set in `Fabric's env`_.
+All of them are generally optional, but some are needed when tunnelling connections over SSH:

-* ``docker_tunnel_remote_port``: Optional; to be set if the existing SSH connection will be used for tunnelling a local connection to the Docker Remote API.
-If a TCP connection is tunneled, this port should be the endpoint of the remote API (e.g. 443 if Docker is exposing a local HTTPS service); for unix connections, this will be used by **socat** to forward traffic between the SSH tunnel and the Docker socket.
+* ``docker_base_url``: The URL of the Docker service.
+If not set, defaults to a socket connection in ``/var/run/docker.sock``, which is also the default behavior of the `docker-py` client.
-* ``docker_base_url``: Optional, but to be set if the local connection is not on the local machine.
-If ``docker_tunnel_remote_port`` is set, will be tunnelled through SSH, otherwise be simply passed to ``docker-py``.
-When tunneling an URL starting with ``http+unix:``, ``unix:``, or ``/`` (indicating a file path), **socat** will be used to bridge the TCP-IP connection to the socket.
-For example, set it to ``/var/run/docker.sock`` if Docker is running on the same machine that you are connecting to.
+  If ``docker_tunnel_remote_port`` and/or ``docker_tunnel_local_port`` is set, the connection will be tunnelled through SSH, otherwise the value is simply passed to `docker-py`.
+For socket connections (i.e. this is blank, starts with a forward slash, or is prefixed with ``http+unix:``, ``unix:``), **socat** will be used to forward the TCP-IP tunnel to the socket.
-* ``docker_tunnel_local_port``: Optional; set this, if you are using a tunneled socket connection and for some reason want the local tunnel to have a different open port than the one on the remote end.
-  Since a local port has to be available for each connection, the port is increased by one for each connection in order to handle multiple server connections.
+* ``docker_tunnel_local_port``: Set this, if you need a tunneled socket connection.
+Alternatively, the value ``docker_tunnel_remote_port`` is used (unless empty as well).
+This is the first local port for tunnelling connections to a Docker service on the remote.
+Since during simultaneous connections, a separate local port has to be available for each, the port number is increased by one on every new connection.
 This means for example, that when setting this to 2224 and connecting to 10 servers, ports from 2224 through 2233 will be temporarily occupied.
+* ``docker_tunnel_remote_port``: Port of the Docker service.

+  - On TCP connections, this is the remote endpoint of the tunnel.
+If a different port is included in ``docker_base_url``, this setting is ignored.
+  - For socket connections, this is the initial local tunnel port.
+If specified by ``docker_tunnel_local_port``, this setting has no effect.

-* ``docker_timeout``: Optional; by default uses :const:`~docker-py.docker.client.DEFAULT_TIMEOUT_SECONDS`.
+* ``docker_timeout``: Request timeout of the Docker service; by default uses :const:`~docker-py.docker.client.DEFAULT_TIMEOUT_SECONDS`.
+* ``docker_api_version``: API version used to communicate with the Docker service, as a string, such as ``1.16``.
-* ``docker_api_version``: Optional; by default uses :const:`~docker-py.docker.client.DEFAULT_DOCKER_API_VERSION`.
+  Must be lower or equal to the accepted version.
+By default uses :const:`~docker-py.docker.client.DEFAULT_DOCKER_API_VERSION`.

 Additionally, the following variables are specific for Docker registry access.
 They can be overridden in the relevant